pachyderm/pachyderm/doc/docs/enterprise/stats.md

     ...
     ```

-## Accessing Stats Through the Sashboard
+## Accessing Stats Through the Dashboard

 If you have deployed and activated the Pachyderm Enterprise
 dashboard, you can explore advanced statistics.
 For example, if you